mroavi/JunctionTrees.jl/docs/src/background.md

 The run-time phase consists of processing online data with the compiled algorithm to provide answers about variables of interest.
-This distinction between a compilation and a runtime phase opens a wide range of optimization possibilities in an offline stage that aims to generate the minimal piece of software that is required online.
-Moreover, it allows moving the computational burden from the runtime to the compilation phase.
+This distinction between a compilation and a runtime phase opens a wide range of optimization possibilities in the offline stage.
 The figure below illustrates the compiler-based framework design used in JunctionTrees.jl.

 ```@eval
 using TikzPictures